 ARISTOLOCHIC ACID, ARISTOLACTAM I and DNA Adducts

-It is a poisonous plant once cultivated in ancient Greece and in Roman times for its medicinal purposes (its ability to treat kidney and urinary problems and for weight-loss and for its supposed help in child birth as an aid to abortion (it is an abortifacient - which was based solely on the resemblance of the flower shape to that of the birth canal in the infamous 'Doctrine of Signatures'), but now superseded by much safer alternatives.
-The scientific name of the plant, Aristolochia derived from the Greek aristos meaning 'best' and locheia 'childbed' meaning 'childberth'.
+It is a poisonous plant once cultivated in ancient Greece and in Roman times for its medicinal purposes (its ability to treat kidney and urinary problems) and for weight-loss and for its supposed help in child birth as an aid to abortion (it is an abortifacient) - which was based solely on the resemblance of the flower shape to that of the birth canal in the infamous 'Doctrine of Signatures'.
+It has now been superseded by much safer alternatives.
+The scientific name of the plant, Aristolochia derived from the Greek aristos meaning 'best' and locheia 'childbed' meaning 'childbirth'.
 The use of this plant could lead to nephritis (inflammation of the kidneys) and rapidly result in kidney failure.
 Urothial cancers can also result from the medicinal use of this plant after about 10 years.